By Design: A Science Textbook Review

 Are you looking for an engaging science program with tons of experiments?
 You need to check out By Design!
-It’s a Christian science program developed by Kendall Hunt Religious Publish and the Seventh-Day Adventist NAD Office of Education.
+It’s a Christian science textbook developed by Kendall Hunt Religious Publish and the Seventh-Day Adventist NAD Office of Education.
 The idea behind the curriculum is for children to learn science through guided investigation.

 The guided investigation approach of By Design is based on 5 steps.
-First you engage the children’s interest after which the kids complete various investigations, or experiments to discover basic scientific ideas.
+First, you engage the children’s interest after which the kids complete various investigations, or experiments to discover basic scientific ideas.
 You, the teacher, guide your kids to explain their understanding of these ideas.

-As the students’ understand grows, they extend their understand by applying the content to challenging questions.
+As the students’ understand grows, they extend their understanding by applying the content to challenging questions.
 As you reach the end of the lessons and units, kids assess and reflect upon what they have learned through reviews and tests.

 Each of the individual lessons begins with a question.
-For instance the very first lesson asks the question How Are Living Things Classified?
+For instance, the very first lesson asks the question How Are Living Things Classified?
 Kids are directed to look outside and note what they see.
-As they look, they’re directed to contemplate the question why scientists would even need a system of classification.
+As they look, they’re directed to contemplate the question of why scientists would even need a system of classification.
 How would this approach help them?

 In addition By Design kicks off with an experiment right off the bat to engage children’s interest asking kids what they think bacteria will look like.

-The step of discover is that of experiments.
+The step of discovery is that of experiments.
 While the experiments are briefly mentioned and suggested in the textbook, the heart of the step of discovery is in the Student Science Journals.
 There is one journal to match with each unit of the curriculum.